-Designed for families with kids ages 2-6 (though all are welcome), Story and a Stroll is a fun free event that gets you outside and exploring one of Portland’s best parks.
+The Scoop: Designed for families with kids ages 2-6 (though all are welcome), Story and a Stroll is a fun free event that gets you outside and exploring one of Portland’s best parks.
 The story is read by a park naturalist and is followed by a guided walk through the park that relates to the story.
 Make reservations on their website, which also shows the theme for each week, like Hide and Snake, Bird Beak Buffet and Butterflies.

 Leach Botanical Garden

 The Scoop: A guided tour with a gardener/curator takes place the first Saturday of each month, but all other Saturdays are guided tours led by knowledgeable volunteers.
-There’s so much to see and do here; check out the footbridge over Johnson Creek, admire the acres and acres of amazing non- and native plants, discover the stone cabin and uncover a dinosaur ready to be hugged!
+There’s so much to see here; check out the footbridge over Johnson Creek, admire the acres and acres of amazing non- and native plants, discover the stone cabin and uncover a dinosaur ready to be hugged.

 Crystal Springs Rhododendron Garden

-Peak rhody color may have passed for this year, but this amazing garden is still well worth a visit.
-Creeks, ducks, acres to roam, roses, trees, birds a-plenty – it is a gorgeous way to spend an afternoon or morning with the kiddos.
+The Scoop: Peak rhody color has passed for this year, but this amazing garden is still well worth a visit.
+Creeks, ducks, acres to roam, roses, trees and birds galore — it is a gorgeous way to spend an afternoon or morning with the kiddos.

 Movies in the Park

-Where: Parks throughout Portland; see website for details
+Where: Parks throughout Portland; see website for locations and movie selections.

-Hosted by the Portland Parks Department, these moonlight movies are fun for the entire family.
+The Scoop: Hosted by the Portland Parks Department, these moonlight movies are fun for the entire family.
 Don your pajamas, grab a blanket and a picnic dinner, and spend the evening watching a movie under the stars.
-Plus, they have games and entertainment before the feature presentation begins, making it a great night out with the family.
+Plus, the parks have games and live entertainment before the feature presentation begins, making it a great night out with the family.
 Movies from Monsters University to Gravity will be showing, so check the schedule for details about the movies to make sure the pick of the week is a good fit for your family.